bfortuner/ml-glossary/docs/logistic_regression.rst

 .. rubric:: Math

 Instead of Mean Squared Error, we use a cost function called :ref:`loss_cross_entropy`, also known as Log Loss.
-Cross-entropy loss can be divided into two separate cost functions, one for :math:`y=1` and one for :math:`y=0`.
+Cross-entropy loss can be divided into two separate cost functions: one for :math:`y=1` and one for :math:`y=0`.

 .. image:: images/ng_cost_function_logistic.png
     :align: center